Post Electrophoretic Analysis

-National Diagnostics’ Autofluor is an extremely sensitive, water based fluorographic enhancer for autoradiography on gels, TLC plates or paper chromatograms.
+National Diagnostics' Autofluor is an extremely sensitive, water-based fluorographic enhancer for autoradiography on gels, TLC plates, or paper chromatograms.

 - After staining, fix the gel with 5% glacial acetic acid, 5% isopropyl alcohol, and 90% water.
 Fix for 15 to 20 minutes.
-Pour off fixing solution and discard according to radioactive disposal procedures.
+Pour off the fixing solution and discard according to radioactive disposal procedures.

-- Cover gel with Autofluor until the depth of Autofluor is twice the thickness of the gel.
+- Cover the gel with Autofluor until the depth of Autofluor is twice the thickness of the gel.
 Gently agitate in Autofluor for 30 min/mm of gel thickness.
-Pour off remaining Autofluor and retain for future use.
+Pour off the remaining Autofluor and retain it for future use.
 Label reserved material as radioactive.
 Autofluor may be reused several times before a diminishing response is observed.

 - Place directly on filter paper and dry on gel dryer under heat (80°C) and vacuum.
 DO NOT WASH GEL.

-- The gel will have a white to light tan sparkling appearance similar to freshly fallen snow.
+- The gel will have a white to a light tan sparkling appearance similar to freshly fallen snow.

 - Place on film and expose at -70°C. Due to the higher light output of the Autofluor phosphor, less exposure time is needed for gels treated with Autofluor than for gels treated with PPO/DMSO.
 Sufficient exposure time for a 5000 dpm/band is 24 hours.
-Overexposure of the film will cause the bands to become fuzzy and resolution to be lost.
+Overexposure to the film will cause the bands to become fuzzy and resolution to be lost.